edibotopic/tier-list/readme.md

 This is a small web app for making **tier lists**, with support for all major image formats.

+I especially like that it allows Tier Lists to made with `.gifs`.

 ## Problem

-Content creators often make ranking videos where they divide items (e.g., games, software, artists) into tiers (e.g., great, good, bad).
+Content creators often make ranking videos where they divide items (e.g., games, software, artists) into tiers (e.g., S-tier, D-tier).

 When making these videos software designed for digital drawing and image processing (e.g., GIMP, Krita) is often used.
 While these are excellent pieces of software, they are needlessly powerful given the simplicity of the task.